Important Note to All Patients

 Our physicians are available 24 hours a day.
 If you are feeling ill, contact your doctor.
 If he/she is unavailable, depending on your condition you may be referred to our Urgent Care or the Emergency Room.

 If you or someone under your care is experiencing a life-threatening emergency, call 911.
-Should you require care outside the Cedars-Sinai Medical Group's or Health Associate's service area, please obtain copies of all tests taken and contact your physician as soon as possible to determine the best course of care.
+Should you require care outside the Cedars-Sinai Health Associate's service area, please obtain copies of all tests taken and contact your physician as soon as possible to determine the best course of care.

 How do I get to my physician's office?

 Cedars-Sinai Medical Group and Cedars-Sinai Health Associates physicians are located throughout greater Los Angeles.
-If you do not know your physician's address, call our Member Services Department.
+If you do not know your physician's address, call our Patient Services Department.

 Do I need to bring anything special to my first visit?